 The arguments against OSINT:

-“OSINT is inconvenient.”
+- “OSINT is inconvenient.”
 Intelligence agencies operate behind electronic firewalls that block most OSINT.
-So OSINT has to be accessed by different teams or from different parts of the building.
+So, OSINT has to be accessed by different teams or from different parts of the building.

-Introverted thinking has improved in the past.
 Filtered OSINT has been fed into intelligence systems.
-There are also separate research teams that specialise in OSINT.
+There are also separate research teams that specialise in OSINT.Introverted thinking can be improved again.

-Introverted thinking can be improved again.
-Improve the technologies and processes.
+Improve the technologies and processes to understand providence.
 Actively question the validity of intel that relies primarily on secret sources.
 Use OSINT specialists from the private sector.

 Disasters from tunnel vision – group think that feeds from introverted thinking